MicrosoftDocs/power-pages-docs/power-pages-docs/configure/devtools-addon.md

 ## Enable diagnostic setting

 > [!NOTE]
-> If your [site visibility](../security/site-visibility.md) status is private, the diagnostic setting is enabled by default
+> If your [site visibility](../security/site-visibility.md) status is private, the diagnostic setting is enabled by default.

 To enable the diagnostic setting for a public website: